quicwg/base-drafts/draft-ietf-quic-tls.md

 ## ClientHello Size {#clienthello-size}

-QUIC requires that the first Initial packet from a client contain an entire crytographic handshake message, which for TLS is the ClientHello.
+QUIC requires that the first Initial packet from a client contain an entire cryptographic handshake message, which for TLS is the ClientHello.
 Though a packet larger than 1200 octets might be supported by the path, a client improves the likelihood that a packet is accepted if it ensures that the first ClientHello message is small enough to stay within this limit.